external-mirrors/mitra/docs/mitra_2_0.md

 - Removed `registration.default_role_read_only_user` configuration parameter.
 Use `registration.default_role` with value `read_only_user` instead.
 - Removed `post_character_limit` configuration parameter.
 Use `limits.posts.character_limit` instead.
 - Removed `proxy_url` configuration parameter.
 Use `federation.proxy_url` instead.
+- Changed the default value of `authentication_methods` configuration parameter to `["password"]`.
+"Sign in with Ethereum" is now disabled by default.

 Prior to version 2.0, Mitra printed warnings when it encountered deprecated configuration parameters.
 In Mitra 2.0 these parameters are ignored.